meloncenter/kzones-designer/README.md

 - Modify the JavaScript code in the `<script>` section
 - Reload in browser to test changes

+## Technical Documentation

+For those interested in understanding the implementation details, see the `file-structure-overview.md` which provides:
+- Complete code architecture breakdown
+- JavaScript component explanations
+- Canvas rendering pipeline details
+- State management patterns
+- Event handling system overview
+- Performance optimization techniques

+The technical docs are essential for anyone looking to modify, extend, or contribute to the zone designer.

 ## License

 This tool is designed for use with KZones and KWin on KDE Plasma.
 Feel free to modify and distribute.